District: Municipal utility districts

-A municipal utility district is a special-purpose district or other jurisdiction that provides services (such as electricity, natural gas, sewage treatment, waste collection/management, wholesale telecommunications, and water) to district residents.
+A municipal utility district (MUD) is a special-purpose district or other jurisdiction that provides services (such as electricity, natural gas, sewage treatment, waste collection/management, wholesale telecommunications, and water) to district residents.
 Local residents may vote to establish a municipal utility district, which is represented by a board of directors elected by constituents.
 Municipal utilities are nonprofit government entities that serve at either the local or state level.

 In the United States, public utility districts (PUD) have similar functions to municipal utility districts, but are created by a local government body such as a city or county, and have no authority to levy taxes.
 They provide public utilities to the residents of that district.

 PUDs are created by a local government body, such as a city, county, or metropolitan service area (two or more communities joining for public utility purposes).
 Normally the districts are non-profit.
 PUDs are often governed by a commission, which may be appointed or elected.

+In Texas, the Texas Commission on Environmental Quality (TCEQ) or the Texas Legislature may establish MUDs.
+In 2016, about 949 MUDs were in Texas, with about 65% of them in unincorporated suburban areas in Greater Houston.
+As of that year, there were 389, 146, and 85 MUDs in Harris, Fort Bend, and Montgomery counties, respectively.

 Vietnam

 The term district in Vietnam refers to the second-level administrative unit, below provinces (tỉnh) and municipalities (thành phố trực thuộc trung ương).
 This second level unit is called a huyện (counties) in rural areas, while in urban areas districts are either quận (subdivisions of municipalities), Thành phố trực thuộc tỉnh (provincial cities) or thị xã (towns).
 As of 22 April 2020, Vietnam had 707 "districts" including 77 provincial cities, 52 towns, 49 urban subdivisions, and 529 rural districts/counties (including 12 island districts/counties).

 Vietnamese districts vary significantly in both population and area.
 Excluding the island districts, the most populous is Biên Hoà (provincial city) with 1,099,943 people; the least populous is the town of Mường Lay (12,125).
 Similarly, the largest district is Tương Dương (2,812.07 km^{2}) while the smallest is Cồn Cỏ with an area of only 2.3 km^{2}.

+Since 1 July 2025 Vietnam has removed the districts level.
+The government of Vietnam novated to setup only two levels: provinces level and communes level.